shriyanyamali/LexFlow/README.md

 - lexflow-styled.py.ipynb uses ipywidgets for interactive input, enabling a more dynamic user experience. <br>
 - lexflow-weighted.py relies on console-based input (input()), offering less dynamic interaction. <br>
-3. **Visualization and Styling:** lexflow-styled.py.ipynb uses matplotlib with custom settings for enhanced visual quality. lexflow-weighted.py may use matplotlib but focuses on basic, straightforward outputs.
+3. **Visualization and Styling:**
+- lexflow-styled.py.ipynb uses matplotlib with custom settings for enhanced visual quality. <br>
+- lexflow-weighted.py may use matplotlib but focuses on basic, straightforward outputs. <br>
-4. **Handling of Weights and Importance of Legal Principles:** lexflow-styled.py.ipynb does not handle the relative weights of legal principles. lexflow-weighted.py allows input of weights and importance, influencing the program's computations.
+4. **Handling of Weights and Importance of Legal Principles:** <br>
+- lexflow-styled.py.ipynb does not handle the relative weights of legal principles. <br>
+- lexflow-weighted.py allows input of weights and importance, influencing the program's computations. <br>
-5. **Code Structure and Modularity:** lexflow-styled.py.ipynb is modular, with code organized into cells for iterative development. lexflow-weighted.py is a single script with linear execution, less suited for iterative development.
+5. **Code Structure and Modularity:** <br>
+- lexflow-styled.py.ipynb is modular, with code organized into cells for iterative development. <br>
+- lexflow-weighted.py is a single script with linear execution, less suited for iterative development. <br>
-6. **Use of Libraries:**
+6. **Use of Libraries:** <br>
-lexflow-styled.py.ipynb uses libraries like ipywidgets for interactivity and enhanced display options. lexflow-weighted.py uses standard libraries (matplotlib, numpy) for core functionality.
+- lexflow-styled.py.ipynb uses libraries like ipywidgets for interactivity and enhanced display options. <br>
+- lexflow-weighted.py uses standard libraries (matplotlib, numpy) for core functionality. <br>
-7. **Intended Use Case:**
+7. **Intended Use Case:** <br>
-lexflow-styled.py.ipynb is ideal for educational purposes, with interactive features and explanations. lexflow-weighted.py is designed for practical applications with straightforward, quick computations.
+- lexflow-styled.py.ipynb is ideal for educational purposes, with interactive features and explanations. <br>
+- lexflow-weighted.py is designed for practical applications with straightforward, quick computations. <br>

 ## Downloading and Installing Python